 On the other hand, the practice of RPA (robotic process automation) doesn’t always involve machine learning but can address routine and repetitive work.
 RPA uses transparent human-designed rules to do repetitive operations.
-A European insurance group PZU partnered with UiPath, an RPA provider.
+European insurance group PZU partnered with UiPath, an RPA provider.
 The overall scope of automation covered nine areas of activities, including preliminary analysis of car damage claims, data entry, payments, and more.
-The company claims to have increased the number of decisions per employee by 15 percent, reduce call times to customer service in half, and achieve 100 percent accuracy of data entry.
+The company claims to have increased the number of decisions per employee by 15 percent, reduced call times to customer service in half, and achieved 100 percent accuracy of data entry.

 The other side of the problem is inbound correspondence and documentation.
 Every day all financial institutions process and gather thousands of files in paper archives.
 That’s not the best way to store, process, and exchange information.
 It doesn’t contribute to saving the environment either.